 Savayra Foundation UK

 Sayeeda established the Savayra Foundation UK (SFUK) in 2002, for which she is currently the trustee.
-From 2002-2005 SFUK supported 400 destitute women and their families in Kashmir and since 2005, they have moved from traditional aid work to financial empowerment.
-Most recently the Savayra Foundation rebuilt a village in the flood stricken area of Khyber Pakhtunkhwa in Pakistan.
-Click here to visit the Savayra Foundation.
+For over 2 decades, SFUK supported over 10000 destitute women and their families in Pakistan and Kashmir.
+They have over this time moved from traditional aid work to financial empowerment.
+Following the 2010 floods in Pakistan, the Savayra Foundation rebuilt a village in the flood stricken area of Khyber Pakhtunkhwa.
+SFUK is currently building a purpose-built women’s centre in rural Pakistan.
+Click here to find out more.

 In 2008 Sayeeda led The Welsh House Farm Community Transformation project in Quinton, Birmingham.
 The social action team worked with the Welsh House Farm residents to support their efforts to better their community.
 The Haven centre which is the hub of the youth work that takes place on the estate had a makeover and the Multi Use Games Area, or MUGA as the residents call it, also benefited from some TLC.

 These projects amongst others laid the foundation for the Conservative Party’s deep rooted commitment to the big society.

 International Social Action

 In 2009 Sayeeda and 32 parliamentarians, candidates, and senior volunteers worked together with the inspirational charity “Fund for Refugees” both in Srebrenica and Sarajevo.
 This trip, dubbed Project Maja, became the basis of the program Remembering Srebrenicia, which was founded and established by Sayeeda in Government in 2012.